liamsmith3194/otter-hockey/README.md

     - The plus/minus boxes are presented well in order to change the quantity
     - Clicking the buttons changes the quantity value accordingly.
 Also, the ability to never add anything lower than 1, provides a clever ‘safety net’.

-1. I want to be able to *add a product to my bag* so that I can **purchase the item(s) I have selected.**
+1. I want to be able to *add a product to my basket* so that I can **purchase the item(s) I have selected.**

     - Providing the required fields contain valid data, I am able to add any product to my basket with a click of a button.

 #### Notifications

-1. I want to be able to *be notified of when I have added a product to my bag* so that I can **see that my request to add the item(s) has been successful.**
+1. I want to be able to *be notified of when I have added a product to my basket* so that I can **see that my request to add the item(s) has been successful.**

     - Every item adding to the basket, displays a handy notification ensuring me that I have add the product successfully.

-1. I want to be able to *be shown an overview of my bag* so that I can **see the product and the important details I have selected to ensure they are correct.**
+1. I want to be able to *be shown an overview of my basket* so that I can **see the product and the important details I have selected to ensure they are correct.**

-    - The notification overview displays the name, item size, should the item have a size and quantity
+    - The notification overview displays the name, item size, should the item have a size and quantity.

-1. I want to be able to *see the total price of my bag* so that I can **make sure I don't spend more than I want to.**
+1. I want to be able to *see the total price of my basket* so that I can **make sure I don't spend more than I want to.**

     - The total price is located at the bottom of the notification pop-up as soon as an item has been added.